MathisP75/Hyprland-Multi-Theme/README.md

 * "font" defines the system font for GTK apps, QT apps and VS Code
 * "darkReaderColors" defines the colors Dark Reader will use to recolor web pages

+## Theme switching:

+Switching is handled by a Wofi menu that changes the sourced theme-specific Hyprland config with a `sed` command.
+It can be found in `.config/wofi/scripts/theme-switcher.sh`.

 ## Supported apps, programs and settings:

 * Hyprland